 China: Working and Living

-China runs a 'polyclinic' system, and by and large it is open to foreigners.
+China runs a 'polyclinic' system which is by and large open to foreigners.
 You just turn up at a clinic with your residence and health insurance documentation.
-As everywhere, there may be long lines waiting for treatment; appointments are not possible in public clinics.
-Although the system has not been privatized as such (there are parallel, completely private and much more expensive facilities), it has been 'marketized', and you pay for what you get.
+As everywhere, there may be long queues for treatment; appointments are not possible in public clinics.
+Although the system has not been privatised as such (there are parallel, completely private and much more expensive facilities), it has been 'marketised', and you pay for what you get.
 Of course the public facilities are far cheaper than Western equivalents, but the standard of care varies widely.
 As you would expect, there are better facilities in the major cities.
-Rural clinics may be very primitive.
+Some rural clinics are very primitive.

-Some hospitals have 'VIP' but still public wings in which faster and perhaps better treatment can be bought; at any rate the facilities are likely to be better.
+Some hospitals have 'VIP' areas that are still in public wings in which faster and perhaps better treatment can be bought.
 Chinese clinics may or may not accept Western insurance policies, and you may have to pay in advance (occasionally with credit cards) and reclaim the costs from your provider.

 Of course, if someone has a good health insurance provider, the usual option will be to go to a private sector, perhaps even Western-run clinic where prices and standards may not differ all that much from those in the West.